 Many authentic, unadulterated cultures possessed knowledge on how to manipulate breathing patterns for spiritual and healing purposes.
 Their techniques are precious; nevertheless, they often become ineffective and even dangerous for modern man.
 A few hundred or a thousand years ago, people’s lifestyles were much more natural compared to ours; consequently, their breathing patterns were much healthier.
 You see, the same breathing technique affects people with different breathing patterns differently.
 Let’s use an analogy: Jogging is conducive to health, isn’t it?
 And yet it could worsen health of a person whose leg is broken.
 It’s the same for people with “broken breathing.”

-Karey: I believe people engage in Holotropic Breathwork for a different purpose compared to why people learn the Buteyko Breathing Normalization method.
+Karey: I believe people engage in Holotropic Breathwork for a different purpose compared to why people learn the Buteyko Breathing Method.
 Mostly, people do Holotropic Breathwork to take a journey to the depths of their consciousness.
 Is this safe from the perspective of the method you teach?

 Sasha: I believe that a journey to the depths of consciousness cannot be risk-free: It is the same as diving in a muddy pond without knowing what hides at the bottom.
 Nevertheless, Dr. Buteyko’s work could make any type of breathwork safer.
 It applies not only to Holotropic Breathwork but to various other breathing techniques, especially those that originated in the past.